bbc/bmx/docs/audio_definition_model.md

 A Wave+ADM can be converted to another Wave+ADM using the following example commandline:

-`raw2bmx -t wave -o output.wave --wave-chunk axml --wave input.wave`
+`raw2bmx -t wave -o output.wave --wave-chunks axml --wave input.wave`

-The `--wave-chunk` option ensures that the \<axml\> chunk is copied over (in addition to the \<chna\> chunk).
+The `--wave-chunks` option ensures that the \<axml\> chunk is copied over (in addition to the \<chna\> chunk).
 The `--adm-wave-chunk` isn't required here because the Wave file format doesn't need to know which chunks contain ADM audio metadata.

 The `--track-map` option can be used to change what is output.
 For example, reorder the stereo pairs:

-`raw2bmx -t wave -o output.wave --track-map '2,3,0,1' --wave-chunk axml --wave input.wave`
+`raw2bmx -t wave -o output.wave --track-map '2,3,0,1' --wave-chunks axml --wave input.wave`

 ## Add ADM MCA labels to MXF+ADM